eugenesan/x2goserver/x2goserver-extensions/README.md

 # x2goserver-extensions
-This folder contains the entrypoints for server extensions.
+This folder contains the entry-points for server extensions.
 This is the namespace in which you'll write your server side contributions.

  * bin